 - Mid Cape – You’ll enjoy a sense of “getting away” but will still be close to bustling town centers and mainstream stores.

-- Lower Cape – Here, you’ll discover quaint villages and shops, soft sand beaches, and excellent dining options.
+- Lower Cape – Here, you’ll discover quaint Cape Cod towns and villages, shops, soft sand beaches, and excellent dining options.